Sean Baker wins original screenplay Oscar for 'Anora.' 'Conclave' wins adapted screenplay trophy

 “This is crazy,” a smiling Baker said onstage.

-Baker won the Writers Guild of America award for “Anora,” which was nominated Sunday for best picture as well as director and editing.
+Baker won the Writers Guild of America award for “Anora,” which was nominated Sunday for best picture and director.
+Baker won the Oscar for editing on the film.
 Its star, Madison, was nominated for best actress.

 Baker thanked his cast, telling them, “You elevated everything I wrote and made me look very good.”